On the complexity of Putinar-Vasilescu's Positivstellensatz: Introduction

 Recently Slot and Laurent \cite{slot2020improved} have provided several convergence rates for Lasserre’s measure-based \emph{upper bounds} for polynomial optimization, on specific convex domains and reference measures.
-This is in contrast with the present work, where we provide a new convergence rate for the Moment-SOS hierarchy of lower bounds, based on Putinar-Vasilescu's Positivstellensatz.
+This is in contrast with the present work, where we provide a new convergence rate for the Moment-SOS hierarchy of lower bounds.

+Our contribution is concerned with the case of basic semialgebraic sets having nonempty interiors.
+Basically one obtains a convergence rate similar in spirit and magnitude of Schweighofer's bound $\bar c\varepsilon^{-c}$, but still based on the quadratic module $\mathcal{Q}_k$ (not the preordering $\mathcal{P}_k$) thanks to the prescribed denominator $(1+\|x\|_2^2)^k$ involved in Putinar-Vasilescu’s Positivstellensatz. \if{ \hoang{

+As another evidence, the interrupted relaxations with the help of the prescribed denominator can exploit the new sparsity in dense POPs on the nonnegative orthant with any largest matrix size and therefore provide better lower bounds within less computing time than the standard one.

+They might expect the exact value due to the non-prescribed but how does one avoid the perturbation in recent SDP solver?
+A negative answers is obtained with the very accurate SDP solvers, e.g., interior-point method because of the pertubed log barrier.

+The rounding and bisection can be a solution but accordingly we need to solve the SDP many times.
+In fact, these method doesn't have theoretical guarantee for the exactness when the exact results are floating numbers.} }\fi